Children's Code

 The Age appropriate design code, also known as the Children's Code, is a British internet safety and privacy code of practice created by the Information Commissioner's Office (ICO).
 The draft Code was published in April 2019, as instructed by the Data Protection Act 2018 (DPA).
 The final regulations were published on 27 January 2020 and took effect 2 September 2020, with a one-year grace period before the beginning of enforcement.
-The Children's Code is written to be consistent with GDPR and the DPA, meaning that compliance with the Code is enforceable under the latter.
+The Children's Code is written to be consistent with UK GDPR and the DPA, meaning that compliance with the Code is enforceable under the latter.

 It applies to any internet-connected product or service that is likely to be accessed by a person under the age of 18.
 It requires online services to be designed in the "best interests" of children and their health, safety, and privacy, requiring that they be afforded with the strongest privacy settings by default, that only data strictly necessary to deliver individual service elements is collected from children unless there is justification, and that children's personal data not be disclosed to third-parties unless there is justification.
 It also requires privacy policies and controls to be presented in a manner that is clear and accessible to children, including prohibiting dark patterns.